GENIVI/genivi-dev-platform/README.md

 ```bash
 git clone --recursive <thisrepo> -b <branch>
 ```
-where branch is (for example) koelsch, porter or minnowboard (you must check which branches exist)
+where branch is (for example) koelsch, porter ,minnowboard or raspberrypi2 (you must check which branches exist)

 The master branch is no longer maintained